eudaimoniablip/Eat-Royally/chapter-12.md

 Yeongon raised a single, elegant finger, instantly silencing him.
 "You don't need to lie to me, Jin.
 It’s insulting to both of our intellects," she murmured, leaning back in the heavy leather chair.
 "I absorbed fifty of the most brilliant, corrupt financial minds in Asia.
 Do you honestly believe you can hide a multi-million-dollar ballistics manufacturing plant in my own ledger?"

 "Tsk tsk."
-She reached into the breast pocket of her blazer and pulled out a sleek, titanium pen.
-She leaned forward, signed her name across a physical paper requisition form, and slid it across the mahogany desk toward him.
+She reached into the breast pocket of her blazer and pulled out a sleek, titanium pen with one hand while pulling over to her a single piece of polar-white cardstock with the silver embossing for Woo Telecom across the top.
+She leaned forward, signed her name across the 'grant', and slid it across the mahogany desk toward him.

 Jin looked down at the paper.
 It was an executive authorization, approving an additional ten million dollars in funding for his dummy corporation.

 "I am approving your budget," Yeongon said, her voice dropping into that chilling, liting resonance that bypassed Jin's ears and vibrated directly in the roots of his molars.
+Almost like a snake had flitted it's tongue deep into the cochlea of his ear.

-Jin stared at the signature, his cognitive functions completely gridlocked.
+Jin stared at the signature, his thoughts completely gridlocked.
 "Why?"

 "Because a parasite only learns how to survive if you give it an immune response to fight," Yeongon whispered, her eyes flashing with a sudden, iridescent, oil-slick sheen.
 "Build your cages, Jin.
 Buy your guns.
 Paint your little red lines.
 I want you to feel entirely secure in your containment strategy."